mandelsoft/kubelink/README.md

 $ wget -O - 100.64.22.1
 ```

-which reaches the provate echo service in the remote cluster.
+which reaches the private echo service in the remote cluster.

 ## DNS Progation for Services

 The broker supports the propagation of service DNS names.
 This is done
-by an own `coredns` deployment, which is automatically configured
+by an own `coredns` deployment, which can be automatically configured
 by the broker according to the established links and available API server access
 information.
 The *coredns* DNS server is hereby configured with a separate
 `kubernetes`plugin for every active foreign cluster and therefore needs access